tangrams/simple-demo/README.md

 ### To run locally:

+1) Clone this repo

+2) Sign up for a Nextzen API key here: https://developers.nextzen.org/

+3) Edit the `scene.yaml` file and replace the `api_key` value with your own key.

-Download this repo, then start a web server in its directory:
+4) Start a web server in this demo's directory:

     python -m SimpleHTTPServer 8000